michelle-miller/michelle-miller.github.io/samples/detective-tech-writer.md

 My mother's tack was to answer each successive inquiry until she ran out of answers, and then say, “Why has a long tale”.
 Now, lovers of language might appreciate this response for its cleverness as a pun, meaning both that it would take too long to answer and that the letter “y”, when written, has a long tale.
 But it bewildered and understandably frustrated my nephew.

 In my mother’s defense, she may not have known all the answers.
 And we didn’t have Google back then.
-If the answer wasn’t in our Encyclopedia Brittanica book set published 10 years earlier, it would have to remain a mystery.
+If the answer wasn’t in our Encyclopedia Britannica book set published 10 years earlier, it would have to remain a mystery.

 I learned a lot from my nephew’s questions.
 More than any single answer, the thing I gained most was an appreciation for the power of the word, “why”.
 After all, my mother was not an easy woman to stump.